 Policy on the use of Calculators on Nursing Exams and Quizzes

 The use of calculators supplied by the DON will only be permitted for the math Progression Calculation Exams.
 The use of calculators will not be permitted on Nursing course exams and quizzes.
 Students are required to show their math calculations on the provided test forms.
 Calculators embedded in nationally normed exams used by the Nursing Department are permitted.
 It is imperative that nursing students assume personal responsibility for maintenance of math skills throughout the nursing curriculum and demonstrate their ability to calculate dosages and IV rates of administration without the use of electronic devices.
 Math questions can be included on any nursing course exam.

 Any behavior in the clinical area which exposes a client to physical or emotional harm may cause a student to be dismissed from the nursing program (see Appendix L).

 Students may not administer medications of any kind without the instructor present.
-Students may not administer medications or treatments requested by other health care providers or the unit nurse unless designated to do so by the NYIT clinical instructor.
+Students may not administer medications or treatments requested by other healthcare providers or the unit nurse unless designated to do so by the New York Tech clinical instructor.

 The student must be aware of the following:

 - The ability of students to administer medications in the clinical setting depends on successfully demonstrating competence in drug calculations as required by the department and as per course requirements.
 Once competent, the student may (UNDER SUPERVISION OF THE INSTRUCTOR):

 - Administer oral, topical, subcutaneous, intra-dermal, and intramuscular medications under supervision of the instructor

 - Administer pre-mixed continuous intravenous solutions